ai-cam/ai-cam.github.io/_calls/2025-07-08-ai-for-university-operations-project-funding-call.md

 ---
 layout: call-single
-title: AI for University Operations Project Funding Call
+title: AI for University Operations Funding Call
 excerpt: "Supporting University of Cambridge professional services teams to deploy AI to enhance the efficiency and effectiveness of University operations. "